 This article is part of our Ultimate Guide to Long-term Disability Benefits.

-You receive the retroactive payment for CPP disability when you are first approved for the benefit.
+You receive the CPP disability retroactive payment when you are first approved for the benefit.
 Service Canada issues a one-time payment to represent the past disability benefit you were eligible for before you applied and got approved.
 As of January 2020, the maximum amount you can receive is 12 months back from the time your completed application was received.

 Most insurance policies allow the insurer to offset the payments of other benefits that you receive.
 This means they will reduce their payment by the same amount you are getting from other sources, usually dollar-for-dollar.